zhuanya28/zhuanya28/README.md

-- 👋 Hi, I’m @zhuanya28
+- 👋 hi, I’m @zhuanya28
-- 👀 I’m interested in Digital Art, Web Development, UX/UI Design, Music and Beer.
+- 👀 i’m interested in Digital Art, Front-end Development and UX/UI Design.
-- 🌱 I’m currently learning whatever is needed to become a Full-Stack Web Developer.
+- 🌱 right now I am just looking for opportunities to create cool stuff and get paid for it
-- 💞️ I’m looking to collaborate on various digital design projects.
+- 💞️ i’m looking to collaborate on various digital design projects.
-- 📫 How to reach me: telegram @zhuanya14
+- 📫 how to reach me: telegram @zhuanya14

 <!---
 zhuanya28/zhuanya28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.